jedSavage/Slexip/README.md

 ## Instruction Set:

-There are 64 operations which repeat after $3F: $40 to $7F, $80 to $BF, etc. This repetition allows some freedom in choosing more than one color index for an operation.
-For example, the color indexes $35, $75, $B5, and $F5 are all INC instructions.
+There are 64 operators which repeat every 64 bytes.
+This repetition allows some freedom in choosing more than one color index for each operation.
+For example, the color indexes $35, $75, $B5, and $F5 are all INC operators.
+The reset operator is $FF and is not repeated.
+All other $xF opcodes are NOP instructions.

 ![](/image/Opcode-Matrix.png)